crypto101/book/src/stream-ciphers.rst

 :term:`initialization vector`\s also appears in many
 algorithms.
 An :term:`initialization vector` should be unpredictable, ideally, cryptographically random.
-IVs do not have to be kept secret: they are simply added to ciphertext messages in plaintext.
+IVs do not have to be kept secret: they are typically just added to ciphertext messages in plaintext.
 It may sound contradictory that an IV must be unpredictable, but not kept a secret.
 It is important to remember that an attacker should not be capable of predicting a given IV *ahead of time*.
 We